 SHOCKWAVE

 At Croydon Physio, we’re passionate about using the latest evidence-based treatments to help you recover faster.
-Shockwave therapy is a powerful tool we use to relieve stubborn pain and accelerate healing.
+Shockwave therapy is a POWERFUL tool we use to RELIEVE stubborn PAIN FAST and accelerate healing.

 WHAT IS SHOCKWAVE?